kyang5/coursedescriptions/source/cuneoFall.rst

     yourself for an independent study course!
     You must find a faculty member who agrees to supervisor the work that you outline and schedule together.
 This *supervisor arranges to get you registered*.
-Possible supervisors are:
+Possible supervisors are: full-time department faculty